 Standard Terms and Conditions

-2. We will bill you monthly for actual expenses incurred.
+2. Pagefield will bill monthly for actual expenses agreed and incurred.

-3. Pagefield will charge a subscription services fee at 8% of the core fee.
-This charge covers necessary online media subscription services and tools which are required to deliver our advice and analysis on media and political developments.
-Specifically these services provide us – and therefore you – with media mapping, sourcing contacts, media monitoring/analysis and research purposes and campaign planning
+3. Pagefield will charge a subscription services fee at 8% of the core monthly consultancy fee.
+This charge covers necessary subscription services and tools (such as Meltwater, Roxhill & Polimonitor) which are required to deliver our advice and analysis on media and political developments.
+Specifically these services provide us – and therefore you – with media mapping, sourcing contacts, and digital media monitoring/analysis for research purposes and campaign planning.

-6. If over-serving levels exceed 15% in a month, Pagefield will alert you and will propose either a revised scope of work or an increased budget which will need to be agreed before work continues.
+7. If over-servicing levels exceed 15% in a month, Pagefield will alert you and will propose either a revised scope of work or an increased budget which will need to be agreed before work continues.

-7. Pagefield reserves the right to charge fees and expenses in the event of a change in circumstances or the Scope of Work with the agreement of the client in writing.
-Such additional fees will be charged at Pagefield’s standard hourly rates.
+8. Pagefield reserves the right to charge additional fees and expenses - in the event of a change in circumstances or the Scope of Work - with the agreement of the client in writing.
+Such additional fees will be charged at Pagefield’s standard hourly rates which are set out in Appendix 2.
 Design services unless specifically included within the Scope of Work will also be charged at our standard hourly rates.

-11. This agreement may be terminated by either Party by providing three months’ notice in writing.
+13. This RCF may be terminated by either Party by providing three months’ notice in writing.

-12. Termination by you of the agreement at any time will entitle Pagefield to invoice you for all Consultancy fees accrued, agreed fees for the 3 month notice period and expenses incurred by it on your behalf or to which Pagefield is otherwise committed.
+15. Termination of the RCF by either party will entitle Pagefield to invoice you for all fees accrued, our notice period, and any expenses incurred or committed to on your behalf prior to the date of termination.

-13. Pagefield always aims to provide services to a high standard.
-However, the nature of PR services is such that guaranteed results cannot always be achieved and thus the results and performance of the Scope of Work may be subject to factors outside of Pagefield’s control.
+17. Pagefield always aims to provide services to a high standard.
+However, the nature of our services is such that guaranteed results cannot always be achieved and thus the results and performance of the Scope of Work may be subject to factors outside of Pagefield’s control.

-1. for any amount in excess of the amount paid by you to Pagefield under this agreement during the 6 months prior to the event giving rise to the alleged claim; or
+1. for any amount in excess of the amount paid by you to Pagefield under this RCF during the 6 months prior to the event giving rise to the alleged claim; or

 2. for any loss of revenue, business contacts, contracts, profits; or